bezzlab/mzIdentMLVisualiser/README.md

 #### Step 2 - Run the installation setup file

 Go to the downloaded folder of the repository from the command-line, and execute install.py file as ```python install.py``` and follow the given instructions.
 "Quick install" option will use all the default settings where "advanced install" option alllows to customise settings at the time of the installation.
-Examples are provided as a guide.
+Examples are provided for advanced installation as a guide.
 This setup will copy installation files to your server and add all the plugin settings into a settings file called proviewer_settings.ini into ```<your galaxy directory>/config/``` location.

 #### Step 3 - Copy *webcontroller* files into your web API Controller